sixertoy/howto/git_command.md

 ##### Undo

-> Will reset files status to untracked/not staged
+> Will reset files status to not indexed

 **Single/multiple file(s)**